 During a nuclear medicine exam, small amounts of radioactive materials are injected into a vein, swallowed, or inhaled as a gas.
 These materials work with a camera to produce detailed pictures of both the structure and function of organs and tissues.

-During a PET scan, a special dye that contains radioactive tracers are either swallowed, inhaled, or injected into a vein.
-The tracers help your doctor see how well your organs and tissues are working.
+During a PET scan, a radioactive tracer is injected into a vein.
+This specialized tracer will allow the doctor to determine what areas of the body are active or hyperactive.
 Areas of high chemical activity in your body will show up as bright spots on the PET scan.
-PET scans can also measure blood flow, oxygen use, how your body uses sugar and more.
+PET scans can also measure blood flow, oxygen use, how your body uses sugar, and more.

 High-frequency sound waves are used during an ultrasound examination.
 This exam produces precise images of structures within your body.
 We use ultrasound to examine abdominal organs, thyroid, heart, and blood vessels, as well as to evaluate unborn babies.